xxhoeckyxx/image_download_tool/README.md

-# image_download_tool
+# Image Download Tool

-Download Images from Links saved in a .csv file
+Download images using links saved in a .csv file, whether or not the website requires registration.
+The file must be saved as "links.csv", otherwise it will not be recognized.